 Improper use of the product invalidates all warranty and liability claims.
-Any use that is counter to the purpose of the product, whether intentional or unintentional, is regarded as improper use; in particular:
+Improper use is any, even unintended, use, which is contrary to the product purpose; and in particular:

-- Transport, installation or operation of the vacuum pump in an impermissible spatial position - · Pumping media which are corrosive to materials of the vacuum pump - Pumping explosive media - Pumping radioactive media - Pumping media prone to exothermic reactions - Pumping media that introduce an ignition source to the suction chamber - Pumping media that form adhesive deposits inside the suction chamber and cause the pistons to touch or jam - Pumping fluids flushing media for cleaning are permissible - Using the vacuum pump to generate pressure - Using the vacuum pump in systems in which sporadic loads and vibrations or periodic forces act on the unit - Using the vacuum pump in potentially explosive atmospheres - Using the vacuum pump in areas with strong electrical, magnetic or electromagnetic fields - Use of the vacuum pump with open vacuum and/or fore-vacuum flange open to the atmosphere - Using lubricants not specified by Pfeiffer Vacuum - Lifting the vacuum pump without the prescribed eye bolts, for example on piping.
+- Transport, installation or operation of the vacuum pump in an impermissible spatial position - Pumping media which are corrosive to materials of the vacuum pump - Pumping of explosive media - Pumping radioactive media - Pumping media prone to exothermic reactions - Pumping media that introduce an ignition source to the suction chamber - Pumping media that form adhesive deposits inside the suction chamber and cause the pistons to touch or jam - Pumping fluids flushing media for cleaning are permissible - Using the vacuum pump to generate pressure - Using the vacuum pump in systems in which sporadic loads and vibrations or periodic forces act on the unit - Use of the vacuum pump in potentially explosive atmospheres - Use of the vacuum pump in areas with strong electrical, magnetic or electromagnetic fields - Use of the vacuum pump with open vacuum and/or fore-vacuum flange open to the atmosphere - Using lubricants not specified by Pfeiffer Vacuum - Lifting the vacuum pump without the prescribed eye bolts, for example on piping.

-1) at installation altitudes > 1,000m above m.s.l. and an ambient temperature of 40 °C the rated power of the motor reduces by around 10 %
+at installation altitudes > 1,000m above m.s.l. and an ambient temperature of 40 °C the rated power of the motor reduces by around 10 %

-- Use of accessories or spare parts not listed in these instructions - Using the vacuum pump as a climbing aid
+- Use of accessories or spare parts that are not listed in these instructions - Using the vacuum pump as a climbing aid.